aarongithub1/NTT-Project/README.md

 # NTT-Project
 This is a project where I built a small network

-## In GNS3 - drag all network equipment into the project and connect all the devices
+## In GNS3 - drag network equipment into the project and connect all the devices
 - FortiGate (Firewall)
 - LAN Switch
 - DMZ Switch